“Break on through to the other side!” snarled Jim Morrison on the first track of The Doors’ 1967 debut album.

 Sadly, the life of excess caught up with in 1971 when Jim was found dead in a bath tub.

 The Greatest Generation has gotten historic recognition for stamping out the Nazi threat in Europe.

 They also took the first necessary steps against communism, in a cold war that would finally be won in 1991.

 But in that Generation’s over-protectiveness, with coarse hands gripping cold iron, they abandoned their children.
 They surrendered their tenderness for coldness.
+Their love for malice.

 The ones who managed to return from the wars often applied an iron grip on their children’s lives.

 Others didn’t have a grip to begin with.
 Some of their children became lost and broken.

 Others became snakes and squirmed out of their parents’ grasp.
 Snakes of hedonism.

 Jim Morrison was one of those snakes.
 He was the face of a lost generation.
 A generation who surrendered themselves to hedonistic pleasures to fill in the hole left by a nonexistent family life.

 The songs and art they created were howls of pain and cries of tortured souls.